-The Outdoor Education Team offer young people an opportunity to broaden horizons and develop key capabilities such as leadership, teamwork, self-motivation, communication, confidence, consideration and the ability to learn through progressive participation in adventurous physical activities such as canoeing, kayaking, rock climbing, mountain biking and skate boarding all delivered in an inclusive and youth friendly environment by qualified and competent staff.
+The Outdoor Education Team offer young people an opportunity to broaden their horizons.
+They can develop key capabilities such as leadership, teamwork and self-motivation.
+They'll build communication, confidence and consideration skills.
+And improve their ability to learn through progressive participation in adventurous physical activities.
+These include canoeing, kayaking, rock climbing, mountain biking and skateboarding.
+It's all delivered in an inclusive and youth friendly environment by qualified and competent staff.

 The Outdoor Education Team manage and deliver the Duke of Edinburgh’s Award for the borough, offering young people a unique and well recognised accreditation opportunity.

-The Outdoor Education Team deliver a number of mobile activities from mobile climbing wall, water sports and archery across the borough.
+The Outdoor Education Team deliver a number of mobile activities from including a climbing wall along with water sports and archery across the borough.
 So look out for us at an event near you.

 Open Award at the Urban Adventure Base – The Duke of Edinburgh’s Award

 The DofE is all about going the extra mile – gaining new skills, pushing yourself physically, helping others and exploring new territories.
 At the same time, you’ll gather friendships, experiences and memories that will last a lifetime.
 You need to be 13 to 24, and you can choose the activities that motivate you and go on your own personal journey.

 The DofE helps you stand out from the crowd when you apply for college, university or jobs.

 Open access sessions for young people aged 10-25 with progressive adventurous activities at its core.
 Activities include:

 - Canoeing and kayaking (Wednesdays)

 - Mountain Biking (Thursdays)